SalehHindi/MessengerSim/README.md

 EC2 Instance: 1000 agents 1,000,000 conversations
 ![EC2 Instance: 1000 agents 1,000,000 conversations](http://i.imgur.com/4MA562S.png "EC2 Instance: 1000 agents 1,000,000 conversations")

 As the data shows, increasing agents generally increased max CPU usage except at the EC2 1000 agent trial.
 Memory never hits a maximum leading me to think that the bottleneck is CPU usage.
-[Point about connections being dropped].
-[Point about runtime]

-4. At what point should the wait for the server response timeout?

-5. Message queue

-6. Max CPU usage vs CPU time

-### Clustering
-One problem is how to distribute the actors in MessengerSim.
-When I ran the simulation all the machines had the same processing power

-[How does clustering work in Akka?]

-## Security
-Speculate on security.
-If I were to add security to the conversations, this is what it would look like.
-It would be demanding on cpu.
+Even the peak CPU usage does not hit a maximum but I noticed that after 100 agents, on the EC2 Machine and 20 agents on my local laptop, connections to the database by the threads timed out.
+I also noticed runtime slowed proportionally to the number of connections timed out.
+This might mean that as the number of agents increases, the response time of the database approaches its timeout limit and thus the program is taking longer to run.

 ## Future Plans
-V2 - Dockerize the app
+V2 - Dockerize the app.
+Currently available as an AWS AMI (reach out if you want access!)
-   - Message queue
+   - Adding security features to see the impact encrypting conversations has on the workload.
-   - Scale to XXXX number of users
+   - Scale to 10,000,000 users with the clustering features in akka.